NikeshMan16/JmeterPerformance_testing_Project/README.md

 ## 📌 Project Overview

 This project focuses on **load testing, validating REST API endpoints and endurance testing** of the [Platzi Fake Store API](https://fakeapi.platzi.com/), simulating typical user actions such as creating, updating, deleting, and retrieving product details .
 The goal was to evaluate performance under stress and ensure correct functionality using **Apache JMeter**.
+Currently planning to write a blog about what I learned and how to do it.

 ---